roddyyaga/ppx_rapper/README.md

 We don't really expect a value returned from queries that modify the DB, such as those that use SQL's `INSERT`, `UPDATE`, and `DELETE` statements.
-We use the `execute` built-in for these cases, as the example below illustrates.
+We use the `execute` built-in function for these cases, as the example below illustrates.
 Note the use of multiple input parameters, which show up in the function signature as named parameters in the same order they appear within the SQL statement (though these being named parameters, one does not usually need to worry about the order).

 ```ocaml
 let insert_employee {id; supervisor_id; name; phone} =